Ganzorig2022/flutter-projects/ecommerce/DOC.md

 #### How to quickly get familiar with a new codebase?

 `1.` Go through all the files
-`2.` or using Widget Instpector DevTools
+`2.` or using Widget Inspector DevTools

 ### Folder or File structure